niravpansuriya/present-me/README.md

 # Present Me

 - This is an Audio QR based Attendance System.
-- There are many methods to make attendance system fast in schools and colleges i.e. To take attendance with the help of QR Code.
-But this is very insecure as many students can do fake proxy, just by sending the QR code to his/her friend.
+- There are many ways to make an attendance system fast in schools and colleges i.e. To take attendance with the help of QR Code.
+But this is very insecure as many students can do fake proxies, just by sending the QR code to his/her friend.
 - So, We have come with a unique idea to make an Attendance System very fast, reliable, and extremely secure.
 - We have used Chirp.io.
 Chirp is an API that can transfer the data over sound.